CanonicalLtd/maas-docs/en/intro-concepts.md

 Deploys a node.
 Changes a node's status from 'Ready' (or 'Allocated') to a deployed status.
 Includes action 'Power on'.

+During deployment, MAAS turns on the machine and installs a complete server operating system from scratch without any manual intervention, configuring network interfaces, disk partitions and more.

-If unsuccessful, the status becomes 'Failed deployment'.
+If deployment is unsuccessful, the status becomes 'Failed deployment'.

 Note that Juju, often used in conjunction with MAAS, also uses the term "deploy" to mean "deploy an application".